-Story Bridge Climb
+1. Story Bridge Climb

 We climbed during the day and while it wasn’t the thrill of the CN Tower EdgeWalk, it was a good adventure.
 Several people on our tour were nervous of the height but had a blast once they were up there.
 It’s a super way to see the layout of the city and the winding river that runs through it.
 For more information visit the Story Bridge Climb website.

-Outdoor Adventures with Riverlife
+2. Outdoor Adventures with Riverlife

 We went on a Segway tour of Kangaroo Point and it was a great way to see the city.
 But Riverlife offers many activities.
-There’s abseiling and rock climbing off the Kangaroo Point Cliffs, cycling, Stand up Paddle Boarding (SUP) and kayaking.
+There’s abseiling and rock climbing off Kangaroo Point Cliffs, cycling, Stand up Paddle Boarding (SUP) and kayaking.
 Life in Brisbane takes place on the river so join the locals and enjoy the outdoors on the water.
 For all the adventures Riverlife offers in Brisbane, visit their website.

-Explore the South Bank
+3. Explore the South Bank

 Besides all the galleries and museums, it’s also a great place for a stroll along the river to enjoy city views and some ice cream.
-There’s even Wheel of Brisbane where you can hop on the Ferris Wheel for a birds eye view of the area.
+There’s even Wheel of Brisbane where you can hop on the Ferris Wheel for a birds-eye view of the area.
 Enjoy Australian Cities?
 See, Things to do in Melbourne, Australia’s Coolest City.

-Coot-tha Mountain Scenic View
+4. Coot-tha Mountain Scenic View

 Our friend Anthony of TheTravelTart suggested we pop up to Coot-tha Mountain after we met for a beer at The Whickam (one of Brisbane’s most historic bars) and I’m glad he did!
 It offers fabulous panoramic views of the city and there’s a café at the top where you can soak it all in.

 On your way up or down, you can stop at the Botanical Gardens, it’s considered Queensland’s premier subtropical gardens.
 There’s also a Koala sanctuary.
-Koalas can be difficult to find in the wild, but at the Lone Pine Koala sanctuary there are 130 koalas that can easily be spotted.
+Koalas can be difficult to find in the wild, but at the Lone Pine Koala sanctuary, there are 130 koalas that can easily be spotted.
 You can even cuddle a koala.

 Getting Around Brisbane

 City Hopper: the City Hopper is a free ferry service operating between Sydney Street, New Farm, and North Quay.
 Take a ride for a free scenic view.
 The City Cat is an affordable river taxi that runs from one end of the city to the other.
 It’s perfect for after hours.
 We took it home from the bar from pier to pier.

 Car Rental: Brisbane is an easy walking city downtown, but we found that having a car made for an excellent way to see all the sites we wanted.
 Rent a car for a couple of days to get out to the beaches or to explore the surrounding area.

-Free Brisbane Greeter Tour
+5. Free Brisbane Greeter Tour

 The Brisbane Greeter Tour is run by a group of volunteers who share their favourite stories and tips about the city of Brisbane.
-We had a great time learning little known facts about Brisbane’s history with our greeter Rob Cocherane.
+We had a great time learning little-known facts about Brisbane’s history with our greeter Rob Cochrane.

-Queen Street Mall
+7. Queen Street Mall

 For outdoor fun, the Queen Street Mall is a pedestrian street filled with shopping arcades and dining.
 An afternoon can be spent exploring the more than 700 retailers and the historic World Heritage listed arcades.
 It’s hard to believe that in the 1990s people weren’t allowed to eat outdoors in Brisbane, but today, there are plenty of outdoor patios and cafés making the perfect setting for people watching.